< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1817629515295500&ev=PageView&noscript=1" />

 What Is Porcelain?

+Porcelain is a type of ceramic material primarily composed of kaolin clay, silica, and other minerals like feldspar.
 It is manufactured by heating these materials to high temperatures, resulting in a hard, glass-like surface that is nearly impervious to heat, stains, and scratches.
 Porcelain countertops are available in a variety of colors, patterns, and finishes, making them a versatile choice for both residential and commercial spaces.

 Pros Of Porcelain Countertops